ask-izzy/ask-izzy/README.md

 There's also a mock ISS server available as `./script/mock-iss`.
 This will start a server on `localhost:5000`.

+### Adding new icons

+ * Add your icon to https://github.com/ask-izzy/designs
+ * The Iconify script requires babel, install by running `sudo npm install -g babel-cli`
+ * Run `.script/iconify <path_to_cloned_designs_repo>`

+The icons/index.js file will be updated, and a new js file for the icon will be generated in /icons.

 ## Contributing

 Link up the git hooks: